-French Doors vs Sliding Doors (Pros and Cons)
+Why Choose French Doors vs Sliding Doors (Pros and Cons)

+Doors hold a special place in many cultures, echoing beliefs and showcasing art and architecture.
+As doors are an indispensable part of any building, our homes will have different types of doors.
 One special entryway we do love passing through is our doors to our outdoor living areas.
 May it be a patio, veranda, or a terrace, these are delightful portals to our enjoyment of nature.
+One important decision, is choosing between French doors vs sliding doors.

-What is a French Door vs Sliding Door?
+French Door vs Sliding Door Comparison

-Bright white exterior french doorsBoth French and sliding doors are the most popular types of passageways between our indoor living and the outdoor areas, but do you know the difference between the two doors?
+Both French and sliding doors are the most popular types of passageways between our indoor living and the outdoor areas, but do you know the difference between the two doors?

 The main distinction between these two types of doors is how they open.
-French doors swing open and are held by fastened hinges on one side of each door leaf (typically two), just like that of your standard door.
+French door styles swing open and are held by fastened hinges on one side of each door leaf (typically two), just like that of your standard door.
 They can either swing outwards to your patio or inwards to the house, depending on your preference.

 A sliding door, on the other hand, will open or has its door panels slide through a track to open.
 If you have two-panel patio doors, each panel typically will slide open on the side it is nearest to.
 There are also three or four-panel patio doors that can slide on one side to reveal a large opening.